 6. Nha Trang

-The penultimate stop on our itinerary was Nha Trang, the beach resort capital of Vietnam.
+The penultimate stop on our 3 week Vietnam Itinerary was Nha Trang, the beach resort capital of Vietnam.
 There isn’t any culture or history here, but if you need a break from the backpacking and want to chill on the beach for a few days, Nha Trang is a good option.
 It’s also en route to Ho Chi Minh City, so even if you’re not keen on staying here, 1 or 2 nights by the beach will break up the journey nicely.
 If you only have 1-2 weeks in Vietnam, combining just Hoi An and Nha Trang could be a great option.